NSAPH/National-Causal-Analysis/HealthOutcomes/readme.md

 ## Final Output

-We take the csv output `Denominator_1999_2016.csv` as input to our final merge that prepares data for statistical analysis.
+We take the CSV output `Denominator_1999_2016.csv` as input to our final merge that prepares data for statistical analysis.
 This data set includes individual ID, Date of Death, Sex, Race, monthly information on HMO enrollment, county code, state code, latitude, longitude, reversed